Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Transformers for Nonlinear Compensation

 \subsection{Mask}

 The attention matrix can be \emph{masked} for variety of reasons, for example to introduce some properties into the model such as preserving the auto-regressive property.
 Masking can also be used to reduce the complexity of attention calculations ($A$ in Eq.~ \eqref{equ:self_attn}).
-One approach is to make the attention matrix sparse so that the zero elements are not computed or stored \cite{child2019generating, beltagy2020longformer}.
-Note that computing attention is a complexity bottleneck in the vanilla Transformer for long sequences.
+One approach is to make the attention matrix sparse so that the zero elements are not computed or stored \cite{child2019generating, beltagy2020longformer} since computing attention is a complexity bottleneck in the vanilla Transformer for long sequences.
 In this work, we propose a method to make the matrix $ A $ sparse according to a physic-informed mask from the perturbation theory.
 As briefly discussed in Section \ref{TF_Pre}, the optical field can be represented as the solution of a linear term plus a nonlinear perturbation term in symbol domain.
-The perturbed term can be represented as the weighted sum of symbol triplets assuming pulse spreading (memory) that is much greater than the symbol duration due to the accumulated dispersion impact \cite{pnlc3}.
-The perturbation term for the target symbol at the middle of sequence can be simplified as:
+The perturbed term can be represented as the weighted sum of symbol triplets assuming pulse spreading (memory) that is much greater than the symbol duration due to the accumulated chromatic dispersion in the fiber \cite{pnlc3}.
+The perturbation term for the target symbol at the middle of sequence can be represented as:

 where $P_0$ is the optical launch power, $A_{.,x/y}$ is the sequence of complex transmitted symbols, and $ C_{m, n} $ is the nonlinear perturbation coefficient.
 Specifically, the perturbation coefficients $C_{m,n}$ show which combinations of symbols are more important to estimate the nonlinear interference of the target symbol.
 Therefore, we can use this two-dimensional relations inside our attention matrix as a mask to reduce the computational complexity.

 Considering the hyperbolic form of the perturbation coefficients, we can use a two-dimensional link-independent criteria as a mask by selecting a subset of elements in attention matrix.
-As an example, we use the following relation as in \cite{NLC-MLP1} for the numerical result:
+As an instance, we use the following relation for the numerical result as in \cite{NLC-MLP1}:

 where $ \lceil \cdot \rceil $ represents the ceiling function, $ \ell $ is the maximum of $ m $ and $ n $, and $ \rho $ restrains the maximum of $ (m,n)$ pairs.
 Note that $ \rho $ and $\ell$ (which is related to the tap-size $t$) should be optimized according to the transmission scenario.